Speech synthesis data preparation process

 lhotse is a data‑management framework designed specifically for speech processing, providing a complete workflow for handling audio data.
 Its core concept is manifest‑based data representation:

-Audio Data Representation: Stored in
+Audio data representation: Stored in

-RecordingSet/Recording, containing metadata such as sources, sampling_rate, num_samples, duration, and channel_ids.Annotation Data Representation: Stored in
+RecordingSet/Recording, containing metadata such as sources,sampling_rate,num_samples,duration, andchannel_ids.Annotation data representation: Stored in

 lhotse uses the concept of a Cut as a view or pointer to an audio segment, primarily including MonoCut, MixedCut, PaddingCut, and CutSet types.
 The processing workflow is as follows:

-lhotse supports multi‑process parallel processing, example code:
+lhotse supports multi‑process parallelism; example code:

 from concurrent.futures import ProcessPoolExecutor